- About us

 Travellers of all nationalities, except citizens of Australia and New Zealand, will need to obtain a visa to travel to Australia.
 Some visas are able to be lodged online, while others need to be made at the AVAC in Singapore (details below).

-If you do not know what type of visa you may be seeking or whether you can apply online, a good starting point is the “Finding a Visa” link in the main Department of Immigration and Citizenship website.
-This site will guide you and lead you to general visa information, and includes a self-guided “Visa Wizard”.
+If you do not know what type of visa you may be seeking or whether you can apply online, a good starting point is the “Finding a Visa” link in the main Department of Immigration and Border Protection website.
+This site will guide you and lead you to general visa information, and includes a self-guided “Visa Finder”.

 If you have a reasonable idea of what type of visa suits your purposes, and you are planning on making an application in Singapore, you can access locally produced information about lodgement and application requirements in the Singapore AVAC website.
 The AVAC website includes information on all applications that can be lodged in Singapore, including: